Particular/docs.particular.net/tutorials/nservicebus-step-by-step/3-multiple-endpoints/tutorial.md

 Now we need to change **ClientUI** so that it is sending `PlaceOrder` to the **Sales** endpoint.

  1. In the **ClientUI** endpoint, modify the **Program.cs** file so that `endpointInstance.SendLocal(command)` is replaced by `endpointInstance.Send(command)`.
- 1. In the `Main` method of the same file, use the `transport` variable to access the routing configuration and specify the logical routing for `PlaceOrder` by adding the following code after the line that configures the Learning Transport:
+ 1. In the the same file, use the `transport` variable to access the routing configuration and specify the logical routing for `PlaceOrder` by adding the following code after the line that configures the Learning Transport:

 snippet: AddingRouting